 I meet so many people who want to become speakers, teachers and trainers, but they don’t think they’re qualified to teach because they’re not an “expert” or super successful yet.

-But the truth is, to be successful in the training business, you DON’T need to be an “expert.”
+The truth is no matter what level you’re at, you ARE qualified to teach other people, and to be successful in the training business, you DON’T need to be an “expert.”

 If You Know How To Do Something, You Can Teach Other People To Do It Too